rlp1938/Htmake/README.md

 ## HTMAKE - Program to generate a makefile for *markdown => html*

-Because *markdown* properly does not wrap the html it generates the header details, nor provide the finishing tags for the html file it seems logical to provide a *makefile* to complete the generation of the complete html file or files.
+Because *markdown* properly does not wrap the html it generates with either header details or the ending tags to make a complete html file, it seems logical to provide a *makefile* to complete the generation of these files.

-### Example html file produced by this program
+### Example *makefile* file produced by this program.

 ```
 # makefile for markdown => html